xbokmd/plastilinn/docs/guides/plastilinn_documentation.md

 <span id="try-plastilinn"></span>
 #### Try plastilinn

-- Download the sample document from this link [Plastilinn sample doc](https://xbokmd.github.io/plastilinn/public/plastilinn-doc_SpaceX.md)
+- Download the sample document (based on Space X) from this link [Plastilinn sample doc](https://xbokmd.github.io/plastilinn/public/plastilinn-doc_SpaceX.md)
 - Save it in a folder called "Plastilinn"
 - Open the <a href="https://xbokmd.github.io/plastilinn/public/plastilinn-doc_SpaceX.md" target="_blank">Plastilinn application</a>
 - Load the Plastilinn sample doc you just downloaded by clicking the "choose file" button